trofi/trofi.github.io.gen/posts/195-dynamic-linking-ABI-is-hard.rst

 - Exporting a pointer (const char *) instead of an array (const char []) would be not so devastating
 - Dynamic linking is hard :)
 - To learn more it's worth reading Ulrich Drepper's `DSO howto <https://software.intel.com/sites/default/files/m/a/1/e/dsohowto.pdf>`_
-- Another good book is `Linkers and Loader <https://wh0rd.org/books/linkers-and-loaders/>`_ by Jonh R. Levine.
+- Another good book is `Linkers and Loaders <https://wh0rd.org/books/linkers-and-loaders/>`_ by Jonh R. Levine.

 Have fun!